 - Furrowed brow and/or frown: It doesn’t matter how positive your verbal message is—if you have an angry expression on your face, it’s not going to come across as positive.

-- Eye contact: When you maintain consistent eye contact when in conversation with someone, you tend to come across as engaged, authentic and honest.
-When you avoid eye contact or constantly shift your gaze, those nonverbal cues may send the message that you’re uncomfortable, nervous or being dishonest.
+- Eye contact: When you maintain consistent eye contact when in conversation with someone, you tend to come across as engaged, authentic, and honest.
+When you avoid eye contact or constantly shift your gaze, those nonverbal cues may send the message that you’re uncomfortable, nervous, or dishonest.